 Olivia comes to Boston Cares as a recent Social Capital Inc. AmeriCorps graduate where she served as a Volunteer Outreach Coordinator in Lynn, MA.
 She completed her B.A. in Environmental Studies in 2017 from Dickinson College where she also worked at an environmental nonprofit doing community outreach and education.
 Olivia is passionate about community building and addressing the diverse social and environmental issues facing our society today.
 She is responsible for volunteer recruitment, retention, and recognition within the Boston Cares’ programs engaging over 4,000 volunteers in building their involvement in the community.
 In her free time, Olivia enjoys cooking, exploring Boston, and visiting her family in Charlottesville, Virginia.

-Elsa supervises all aspects of several of Boston Cares’ commitment based volunteer programs.
-This includes the Allies for Immigrants ESOL Tutor Corps, which is run in partnership with English for New Bostonians, the Tech Goes Home Basic Technology Corps, the Youth & Education Corps, the TeamWorks program, and the Boston Cares ServiceWorks program.
-In addition to the management of these programs, she oversees a team of AmeriCorps members coordinating the programs, and supports Boston Cares large-scale days of service including MLK Day.
-Elsa has more than six years of experience working in the non-profit sector in Boston and her professional experience has been focused on program development and implementation, volunteer coordination, developing and maintaining relationships with corporate and nonprofit partners, and managing all aspects of projects and events.
-She holds a degree in Secondary Education- Social Studies and Sociology from the University of Wisconsin-Madison, and is a certified teacher.
-She is a two year AmeriCorps VISTA Alum, completing her terms of service here at Boston Cares!
+Elsa has more than eight years of experience working in the non-profit sector in Boston.
+Her professional experience has been focused on program development, volunteer coordination, developing and maintaining relationships with corporate and nonprofit partners, and managing all aspects of projects and events.
+She holds a degree in Secondary Education – Social Studies and Sociology from the University of Wisconsin-Madison, and is a certified teacher.
+She is an alumnus of the American Express Leadership Academy with the Center for Creative Leadership and a two year AmeriCorps VISTA Alum, completing her terms of service here at Boston Cares!
 Elsa enjoys spending time with her husband, family, and friends, reading, cooking, and spending time in nature.

 617-422-0910, Ext.
 203